Brooklyn Zoo (song): Music video

 Two different videos were made for the song.

 The first version features a movie with subtitles.
 Pimp Daddy (played by Ol' Dirty Bastard) comes back from prison and returns to Rikers Island with his lady, only to get a rude calling when one of his friends gets involved with a deal.
 It then cuts back to Chinatown where a local Asian-American attempts to sell fireworks near the Brooklyn Bridge.
 He gets involved with a gang leader and pays for it by getting incinerated in his car's trunk by his own fireworks.
 Then Pimp Daddy with his lady go to an abandoned arcade only to be set up, and both him and his lady getting shot.
 This version was aired in some markets, but for the most part was rejected by various cable networks at the time due to its subject matter.

 The second version has Ol' Dirty Bastard loitering in the hallways of a dank apartment building, lip-synching to the song while surrounded by various members of the Wu-Tang Clan, including his cousins RZA and GZA and fellow members Raekwon, Method Man and Cappadonna.
-Ghostface Killah does not appear in that video.
-In one scene Ol' Dirty Bastard picks his nose and wipes his finger on the wall.
+In one scene, Ol' Dirty Bastard picks his nose and wipes his finger on the wall.
 This version of the video received the most airplay.